Free Consultation

 • No Substantial Disruption

-Under ars 13-2904, the conduct must cause a significant disturbance.
+Under ARS 13-2904, the conduct must cause a significant disturbance.
 If the behavior did not truly disturb others or create a risk of violence, your lawyer can argue that the legal threshold was not met.
 This defense focuses on the actual impact of the event rather than assumptions or exaggerated claims.

 Phoenix Disorderly Conduct Attorneys